Some of the links in this post may be affiliate links.

 - Place the plant upside down in a deep bowl.

-- Fill the bowl with tepid (never cold!) water.
+- Fill the bowl with tepid (never cold!) or lukewarm water.

 - Let it soak for 30 minutes to an hour or so.